Neural-Systems-at-UIO/QCAlign/docs/QCatlasmaps.rst

    :height: 4.82222in

-There are clear boundaries between the lateral ventricle, the caudoputamen, the corpus callosum, and the isocortex in this slice.
+There are clear boundaries between the lateral ventricle, the caudoputamen, the corpus callosum, and the isocortex in this section.
 These regions can be marked up with certainty (+) and (-).

 There is less certainty for the outer boundary of the cortical subplate,